Frequently Asked Questions

-Entering a Masters program is a big decision.
+Entering a master's program is a big decision.
 Below are some frequently asked questions and answers that we hope can help you better navigate.
 As always, don't hesitate to contact us with any other questions you might have at rgme@case.edu.
-Additionally, feel free to click here in order to request for more information.
+Additionally, feel free to click here to request more information.

 Program Questions

-Students who pursue a degree in Regenerative Medicine have many avenues to go into including going for advanced education, research, business, and law.
+Students who pursue a degree in Regenerative Medicine have many avenues to pursue.
+Including, going for advanced education, research, business, and law.

-The masters program offers an opportunity to discover different sides to the field of regenerative medicine.
-While students pursuing a PhD would be fully immersed in the research side, this provides an avenue for students to give them career exploration and flexibility.
-Neither one is better than the other, it all just depends on what the students need from a program.
+The masters program offers an opportunity to discover different sides to the field of Regenerative Medicine.
+While students pursuing a PhD would be fully immersed in the research side, the master's route provides a more flexible avenue, allowing students an opportunity for career exploration.
+Neither one is better than the other-- it all just depends on a student's needs!

-You do not need a PhD, MD, or even an MD/PhD to work in the field!
-Depending on the student's previous studies and experiences they can acquire a Masters to help them get the necessary exposure to work in regenerative medicine.
+You do not!
+Depending on a student's previous studies and experiences, they can acquire a master's to help them get the necessary exposure to work in Regenerative Medicine.

 At this time we do not have an MD/MS agreement with the CWRU Medical School.
 Without an agreement like this in place, it would be too difficult for a student to complete this program while attending Medical School.

-The program was founded in 2019 and is excited to be one of the first programs of its kind to mix the disciplines of regenerative medicine with business.
+Our program was founded in 2019.
+We are excited to be one of the first programs of its kind to mix the disciplines of regenerative medicine with business practices and law principles.

 Application Questions